Photomatix Pro 6

 If you prefer written material to videos, there’s an extensive FAQ section on their website, as well as a lengthy user manual for both the Mac and Windows versions of the program.

-Each of these resources includes not only program information, but help getting started with HDR photography as well.
+Each of these resources includes not only program information but helps get started with HDR photography as well.